nadiamariduena/python-intro-2024-privat/z__all_mds/26__OOP-1_BANK.md

 #
 # Python will raise a TypeError because you didn't provide all the arguments required by ParentClass's __init__ method.
 ```

+#### Solution:

+To correctly call the parent class's **init** method from the child class, you need to pass both arg1 and arg2, even if ChildClass doesn't directly use arg2.
+This is how you should correct